 Tyee is a delightful riverfront pavilion perfect for company functions, family reunions and even weddings.
 It faces the main stem of the Umpqua River and is ideal for a day of fun, food and water activities.
-The pavilion is located inside the Tyee campground, which is a first come, first served facility.
+The pavilion is located inside the Tyee campground.

 The Umpqua River Recreation Area has no shortage of recreational activities, ranging from horseback riding to birding and whitewater rafting.
 Wildlife viewing in the area includes deer, bald eagles, osprey and a herd of elk that populates the region in the fall.

 Head upstream, then kayak or canoe down to the pavilion for some food and relaxation.